KZTN/COVID-RN/README-US.md

 These instructions will provide a copy of the project running on your local machine for development and testing purposes.

 ### Prerequisites
-What you need to install the software
+What you need to install the software:

 ```
 node v12.x